department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

 #### Business

+TODO:
-TODO: PulseOX is needed.
+- PulseOX is needed.
 We need examples as no current data has pulseOX.
 Not clear that MHV evault PHR supported this.
+  - can and have now pulseOx data in our vista.
+Need to see it in VIA
+- is CVP (Central Venous Pressure) needed?
+- Need examples for Blood Sugar, Cholesterol, and INR